I help women who have put everyone else first for too long find their way back to a body that feels safe, stable, and their own again.

 Those early experiences are what led me into nursing in the first place.
 I wanted to help people who were falling through the cracks.

-Years later, after working in the healthcare system, I found myself on the other side of that same system.
-And that’s when the disillusionment really set in.
+Years later, as a Nurse Practitioner, I found myself on the other side of that same system.
 I watched patients come in with persistent, hard-to-define symptoms.
 Fatigue.
 Pain.
 Digestive issues.
 Anxiety.
 Inflammation.
 A deep sense that something was “off.”
 I sent them to specialist after specialist, only for many of them to come back with no real answers and no real relief.

 At the same time, I was still struggling in my own body.